No Commercial Use Policy

 In the decades since our founding, several innovations—including the creation of the Internet and the rise of social media, to name two—have made it critical for us to evolve to maximize the reach of our content and distribute it to consumers at their point of decision.
 To that end, we do allow the following:

-- We encourage linking through websites or social media to any of our free content.
+- We encourage linking through websites or social media to any of our free, current (within last three years) content using neutral language.
+Here are two examples:

-- We welcome retweeting, tweeting us @ConsumerReports, use of hashtags, links, and other sharing through social media as long as the social media activity is not sponsored or paid.
+- We welcome retweeting, tweeting us @ConsumerReports, tagging us on Instagram @ConsumerReports, use of hashtags, links, and other sharing through social media as long as the social media activity is not sponsored or paid.

 - We allow one-time, non-commercial use of our videos, which can be done by linking to or embedding the video from our Consumer Reports website (ConsumerReports.org) or our Consumer Reports YouTube channel.

-- We do allow the purchase of reprints, e-prints, single copies of our publications, and bulk sales of subscriptions of our products.
+- We do allow the purchase of the CR Recommended mark, reprints, e-prints, single copies of our publications, and bulk sales of subscriptions of our products.
 We also allow the licensing of our content, including videos.
-The use of Consumer Reports' logo is only permitted as an integrated part of our licensed editorial content.
-For more information, please submit requests to CRreprints.com.
+The use of Consumer Reports' logo is only permitted as an integrated part of our licensed content.
+For more information, please submit requests to consumerreports.org/licensing.

-- For questions about non-commercial, educational/academic uses of our content, please submit requests to CRreprints.com.
+- For questions about non-commercial, educational/academic uses of our content, please submit requests to consumerreports.org/licensing.

 - Excerpt our content in any way.
 Consumers should always have the full context of the information we provide.